diegorusso/diegorusso.github.io/_posts/2012-07-10-europythons-report-a-general-feedback.md

 trainings), and 750+ people.
 There has been some issue the first day when there was just a track and all the attendees were split in two big rooms where the upper one was connected audio/video.
-For the remaining days all the rooms have been big enough to host all the tracks: just some track was a bit overcrowded but the organisers doubled the track more popular.
+For the remaining days all the rooms have been big enough to host all the tracks: just some tracks was a bit overcrowded but the organisers doubled the track more popular.
 This year there has been also a "garden" in the rear of the hotel but personally I've never been there: too hot, no wi-fi (just in a small area).

 **Schedule and timing**
-Schedule busy, very busy but with regular break: one in the morning, lunch, and another break in the afternoon.
+Schedule busy, very busy but with regular breaks: one in the morning, lunch, and another break in the afternoon.
 So good timing.
 Nothing to say.
 Maybe yes, but after.